 Recovered from Ballale Airfield by Robert Diemert in 1968, acquired in 1991 re-restoration

 Recovered from Babo Airfield, discarded during restoration

-Displayed at Grand Canyon circa 2000s, moved to Chino for restoration
+Displayed at Grand Canyon circa 2000s, restored to static condition

 Former or special exhibits at the museum.

 Fuselage displayed as of December 8, 2010 until January 2013

 Recovered from Babo Airfield in 1991, displayed at the museum as a crash site diorama until November 2015